 Press a button to activate water fun.

-Miller Park Splash Pad in Eden Prairie– Will open after repairs are finished
+Miller Park Splash Pad in Eden Prairie– Open

 Press a button to activate water fun.